cs-uob/COMS20012/docs/exercises/EXERCISES8.md

 5. Research how many level are used in a modern Linux.
 6. Why do you need TLB when implementing page tables?
 7. If you wanted to innovate in the implementation of virtual pages, would x86 architecture or MIPS architecture be more advantageous?
+8. What is a page fault?
-8. Complete the following table using:
+9. Complete the following table using:

 | Num    | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 |
 |--------|---|---|---|---|---|---|---|---|---|----|----|----|